jhamilton2394/Square-Sync-Manager/README.md

 Once your initial setup is done you can use your existing inventory excel spreadsheet to create batches of products.

--Check out the Squarespace Account tutorial here if you don't have a squarespace website but would like to try out our app.
+- Check out the Squarespace Account tutorial here if you don't have a squarespace website but would like to try out our app.
--Check out the Square Sync Manager tutorial here if you'd like more in depth instructions.
+- Check out the Square Sync Manager tutorial here if you'd like more in depth instructions.
--If you're an evaluator that is here to check out my coding skills, please go check out the project resume here.
+- If you're an evaluator that is here to check out my coding skills, please go check out the project resume here.

 v0.0.3 fixes the duplicate product problem when creating new products.
 When creating a batch of products from your working inventory, SSM will now compare site inventory against your working inventory, and only create the products that are not already on the site.